-As people realize the power of harnessing data, the regulations and practices of gathering and using it change.
-Considering that, business leaders must stay up to date regarding data collection and usage trends to maintain a consistent and useful flow of data across their business value chain.
+As people realize the power of harnessing data, the regulations and practices surrounding its collection and use evolve.
+Considering this, business leaders must stay up to date on data collection and usage trends to maintain a consistent and proper flow of data throughout their business value chain.

 As businesses try to automate more business operations, AI/ML models become more sophisticated and capable.
 For instance, a deep learning model can figure out its own parameters and learn how to improve itself.
 However, this means that not only do these models require a significantly larger amount of data to learn from, but they also have a much longer learning curve.